FunhouseAtelier/remix-v2-examples/06-deploying/06a-with-vercel/README.md

 ## Notes

 - As of Remix v2, the official Remix Docs state that Vercel compatibility works "out of the box" and requires no special configuration or extra imports, however Vercel recommends using some of their custom Remix packages in place of or in addition to what Remix v2 uses out of the box.
-This author has not tested the differences in functionality when using the Vercel recommended techniques, but keep in mind that these may solve issues not addressed in this guide and the **Vercel Docs References** link below points to Vercel's recommended techniques for deploying Remix apps on their platform.
+This author has not tested the differences in functionality when using the Vercel recommended techniques, but keep in mind that these may solve issues not addressed in this guide, The **Vercel Docs References** link below points to Vercel's recommended techniques for preparing Remix apps for deployment on their platform.

 ## Expected Behavior

 - Vercel will automatically rebuild the app whenever you sync new changes to the associated GitHub repository.
-If your changes do not appear to be applied, visit the dashboard page for your app and check the "Status" information.
-If it is not "\[green dot] Ready", check the Build Logs for more information (see: step 8 image).
+If your changes do not appear to be applied after a few minutes, visit the dashboard page for your app and check the "Status" information.
+If it is not "\[green dot] Ready", check the "Build Logs" for more information (see: step 8 image).

 ## Remix Docs References